- 1 How Do Attic Fans Work?

 Discover The Best Attic Fan

-Below I have completed a quick buying guide and below that is a Top 8 Comparison Table of the best attic fans available right now.
-Underneath that I have completed a short review on each of those.
+Below I have completed a quick attic fan buying guide and you can use that along with our Top 8 Comparison Table of the best attic fans available right now, to help make your decision as to which one is best for your needs.

 A Quick Attic Fan Buying Guide

 Attic fans can either be mounted on the roof of the home or alternatively on the gable of the home.
 Most people opt for gable mounting as it looks neater from the outside.
 It is also easier for those that don’t like heights or being on the top of a roof.

 The most common method of wiring is to have an electrician hard wire these into the main supply for the home.
 Alternatively they can be plugged into a socket if any exist in the attic space.
 Those who care for the environment can also power these from solar panels on the roof.
 As attic fans are metal then they must be fitted properly and we would recommend using an electrician or at least seeking advice.
 The attic fans must be grounded in case of lightening strikes.